Jewish Legion

 The Jewish Legion was a series of battalions of Jewish soldiers who served in the British Army during the First World War.
 Some participated in the British conquest of Palestine from the Ottomans.

 The formation of the battalions had several motives: the expulsion of the Ottomans, the gaining of military experience, and the hope that their contribution would favorably influence the support for a Jewish national home in the land when a new world order was established after the war.
 The idea for the battalions was proposed by Pinhas Rutenberg, Dov Ber Borochov and Ze'ev Jabotinsky and carried out by Jabotinsky and Joseph Trumpeldor, who aspired for the battalions to become the independent military force of the Yishuv in Palestine.

 Their vision did not fully materialize, as the battalions were disbanded shortly after the war.
-However, their activities significantly contributed to the establishment of paramilitaries such as the Haganah and the Irgun (which later became the foundation for the Israel Defense Forces).
+However, their activities significantly contributed to the establishment of paramilitaries such as the Haganah (which later became the foundation for the Israel Defense Forces) and the Irgun.